PelionIoT/snap-pelion-edge/README.md

     The version must be a single string that encompasses all software packages being managed by this firmware update mechanism, and not necessarily limited to the Pelion Edge snap version.

-1. Create the `firmware-update.tar.gz` package from the contents of the `update/` folder:
+1. Create the firmware update tar.gz package from the contents of the `update/` folder:

   	```bash
   	tar -czf firmware-update.tar.gz -C update/ .